sandbox-bio/sandbox.bio/src/content/datepro-05-xml-processing/steps/Step03.md

 <Execute command={`xmllint --xpath '//dbReference' chebi_27732_P21817_entry.xml`} />

-- `/entry//dbReference` - equivalent to the previous query but specify- ing that the dbReference elements are descendants of the entry ele-
+- `/entry//dbReference` - equivalent to the previous query but specifying that the dbReference elements are descendants of the entry element:
-  ment:

 <Execute command={`xmllint --xpath '/entry//dbReference' chebi_27732_P21817_entry.xml`} />